THE NEXT SENTENCE

 Right.
 Here’s where things get tough again.
 Meeting this challenge requires three things not always found together in the same skull: brains, self-respect, and an eye for detail).
 So, skip this section if you think you don’t qualify, or if you’ll be happy with a B+, at best.

 Poets wrack their brains over most of the lines they write.
 (A few lines, they say, do just drop on the page from god-knows-where.)
-The end result is that poets slide incredibly complex and almost unfathomable verbal tricks under your nose as your read along -- dum-dee-dum-dee-dum -- maybe wondering why anyone thinks what you are reading is worth a second thought.
-Now, a lot of the time it isn’t; the world is full of lousy poetry.
-But here’s the problem: the good stuff is often hard to distinguish from the lousy stuff if you’re reading the poem like you’re reading an email from a friend.
-Like, “Oh, that’s funny -- dum-dee-dum -- yeah, that’s true.
-Hold on.
-What's this?
-Dunno.
-Let’s just skip over it.”
-So, don’t do that.
-It is a sure way of missing out on the best things a poem has to offer and also gumming up a perfectly good brain with a lot of rotten or half-digested poetry.
+The end result is that poets slide incredibly complex and almost unfathomable verbal tricks under your nose as your read along -- dum-dee-dum-dee-dum -- maybe wondering why anyone thinks the poem is worth a second thought.
+It's true that a lot of the time it isn’t; the world is full of bad poetry.
+But here’s the problem: the good stuff is often hard to distinguish from the other stuff if you’re reading the poem the way you would shoot through an email.

 8) How, quite honestly, does the poem affect you?
 (Answering this question to yourself will make what you write more believable and thus more readable.)